smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

 ## Potential downsides

-Adds complexity to Core and HMI.
+This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.
+It would be a minor version change for affected libraries.
-On older head units, the user would only be able to pick one thing from the multipick perform interaction.

 ## Impact on existing code